The Middle Fork Feather River - The Ultimate Fly Fishing Guide

 The Middle Fork Feather River fishes well all year long but the way you fish is changed based on the seasons

-• Winter fishing tends to produce some of the bigger fish with water temperatures being cold and visibility low the bigger fish come out to chase streamers.
+Winter fishing tends to produce some of the bigger fish with water temperatures being cold and visibility low the bigger fish come out to chase streamers.
 Winter fishing usually starts in November and can carry on into early spring with the snow melt runoff.
 High, muddy, colder water characterizes winter fishing, rather than the actual calendar date.
 Streamers, wooly buggers, and jigging the slower water at the seams tend to be the most productive.
 Access can be limited, I love to float in the winter since I can cover a lot of water at once without having to posthole in the snow!

-• Spring Fishing starts and stops as the weather warms up, we get snow melt and some early spring storms.
+Spring Fishing starts and stops as the weather warms up, we get snow melt and some early spring storms.
 Once the water “clears” up, Spring fishing starts, and it’s on!
 I tight line, Euro Nymph the Middle Fork Feather since it’s the fastest most productive way to fly fish in smaller rivers.
 In the early spring when the water is still high, I will use an indicator to reach further out into the river and hit all of the seams.
 Look for walking-speed water, fish it well, and make sure you are getting your flies deep enough!!
 Be creative!
 Indicator, Euro Tight Line, Mono Rigs, Dry Dropper, and still stripping that streamer!

-• Fall!
+Fall!
 YES!
 After a quick break in July and August, I am always chomping at the bit to get back on the water in Sept.
 Once the temps start to drop overnight the fishing tends to turn back on and as soon as the first few rain storms arrive fall fishing lights up and goes strong into early November.
 Fall fishing is one of my favorite times of the year.
-The fishing amazing, the colder days, and the lower mellow light all add up to an amazing time to be alive and be outside in nature.
-Just like Spring, I am mixing things up on the water mostly Euro Tight Line, Dry Dropper, and stripping streamers.
+The colder days, and the lower mellow light all add up to an amazing time to be alive and be outside in nature.
+Like Spring, I am mixing things up on the water mostly Euro Tight Line, Dry Dropper, and stripping streamers.
 I get into some remote places in the Fall since the water levels are lower in the canyon sections making backcountry fly fishing more accessible and safer with lower water levels.
 Every year I dream about fall!

 Middle Fork Feather River Fly Patterns